Competition Rules & Eligibility

-- All finalist team members are required to attend the Virtual Innovation Boot Camp, taking place on June 14-17, 2021.
+- All finalist team members are required to attend the Innovation Boot Camp taking place on June 13-16, 2022 in Arlington, VA.

 - In addition, all finalist team members are required to participate in two orientation webinars (by attending the live webinars or viewing the recorded versions) and conducting assignments in preparation for the Innovation Boot Camp.

 - Detailed information on conducting interviews and preparing for the poster session will be shared with teams upon their selection as finalists and through the orientation webinars.

 Copyright and Promotional Releases

 - Entrants retain all intellectual property, copyright, and equivalent rights to their innovation.
 Entrants give AACC and NSF nonexclusive rights to use their names, likenesses, quotes, or any part of their submission for educational publicity and/or promotional purposes.
 This includes, but is not limited to, website display, social media promotion, print materials, and exhibits.

 - AACC and NSF will not be responsible for any claims or complaints from third parties about any disputes of ownership regarding the ideas, solutions, images, or video submissions.

 - Winners are responsible for all taxes or other fees connected with the award received.

 - The poster session and reception for CCIC finalists may be held in a federal building.
 Accordingly, there may be the possibility that a federal government-initiated background check will be required in advance of the event for entry into the building.
 This requirement would apply to all finalists and their mentors in order to attend the reception and would be communicated with the notifications to the finalist teams.